johyexson/Sales-Performance-Analysis/README.md

 # Recommendations
 - Employ strategies to effectively minimise cost of production
 - Printed roll is an important tool for production that should be properly managed to help reduce expenses
+# Limitations
+- Inability to access customer data due to privacy policy
+- Inadequate data management and auditing of company records
 # Dashboard
 The dashboard I created in Tableau can be viewed [here](https://public.tableau.com/app/profile/joy.johnson5229/viz/HaladexWaterProductionAnalysis/Dashboard1)